ethereum-optimism/supersim/docs/src/chain-environment/contracts/README.md

 <!-- omit in toc -->
 # Included contracts

 The chain environment includes contracts already deployed to help replicate the Superchain environment.
-You can see an example of contract addresses for a L2 system [here](/docs/src/chain-environment/network-details/op-chain-a.md).
+You can see an example of contract addresses for an L2 system [here](/docs/src/chain-environment/network-details/op-chain-a.md).

 - [OP Stack system contracts (L1)](#op-stack-system-contracts-l1)
 - [OP Stack L2 contracts (L2)](#op-stack-l2-contracts-l2)